Q: I or someone in my family is seriously ill. How do I arrange for the Sacrament of the Sick?

 Q: How do I request a copy of a Baptism, First Communion, Confirmation or Marriage Certificate?

 .
-If you do not wish to complete the form online, please call the Parish Center 818.340.6020.
-It is helpful if you know the approx. date of the Sacrament.
+Please call the Parish Center 818.340.6020 if you have any questions.
+It is helpful if you know the approx. date of the Sacrament when completing the form

 Q: I have never heard of St. Mel.
 Who was he?